ethereum/execution-apis/src/engine/specification.md

 }
 ```

+## Timeouts

+After the specified `timeout` for a given call transpires without a response, Consensus Layer software **MUST** abort and consider the call as failed.

+In such an event, the Consensus Layer software **MAY** retry the call.

 ## Structures

 Values of a field of `DATA` type **MUST** be encoded as a hexadecimal string with a `0x` prefix matching the regular expression `^0x(?:[a-fA-F0-9]{2})*$`.